YasminOE/Chatbot/README.md

 Once you have your API key, create a file named `.env` in the root of the project and add the following line:

-Replace `your_openai_api_key_here` with your actual API key.
+Replace `add-your-open-ai-key-here` with your actual API key.
 This file will be used to securely store your API key and will be automatically read by the chatbot.

 ## Contributions